 Fraud Notification

 This document describes how to receive and process fraud notifications.
-Onerway pushes fraud alert information in real-time via Webhook
+Onerway pushes fraud alert information in real-time via Webhook to help merchants promptly identify and handle potentially fraudulent transactions, reducing chargeback risks and financial losses.

 Feature Overview